 Experimentally, the FE polarization reversal process is a complicated one that typically proceeds by nucleation and motion of domain walls, involving both intrinsic atomic motion and extrinsic pinning by defects.
 In this paper we have chosen to focus only on coherent FE domain reversal, in which every unit cell undergoes the polarization reversal simultaneously.
 This coherent reversal process is clearly highly oversimplified, but previous studies of perovskite oxides have shown that the coherent barrier provides a figure of merit that is often a useful indicator of the real barrier to polarization reversal.
+For example, the well-known FE perovskite PbTiO3 has a coherent barrier around 0.2 eV per five-atom cell [10], so perovskite oxides with barriers lower than this may be considered likely to be FE.

-The atomic origin of ferroelectricity in LNO is wellunderstood.^{15,16} In LNO, the polarization reversal is driven by an infrared-active (IR-active) mode that is associated with the motion of Li cations along the rhombohedral axis.
+The atomic origin of ferroelectricity in LNO is well understood [15,16].
+In LNO, the polarization reversal is driven by an infrared-active (IR-active) mode that is associated with the motion of Li cations along the rhombohedral axis.
 In the reversal process, each Li cation penetrates through an oxygen plane and migrates into an adjacent unoccupied oxygen octahedron.
-In our notation, the polarization reversal process interchanges Li with -, so that the polar structure changes from LiNb-LiNbto its inversion image -NbLi-NbLi.
+In our notation, the polarization reversal process interchanges Li with -, so that the polar structure changes from LiNb - LiNb- to its inversion image -NbLi-NbLi.